index

 Redundancy plan

 Embedding should be planned like a lossy network path.
 A platform transcode can remove frames, a crop can hide visual regions, and a replayed screen can introduce blur or refresh artifacts.
-The embedder should therefore spend capacity on repeated fragments before it spends capacity on larger payloads.
+Carrier plans should therefore spend capacity on repeated fragments before they spend capacity on larger payloads.

 Good carrier plans make redundancy explicit:

-- Keep visual and audio channel hints in the fragment metadata so the reader can compare evidence families.
+• Keep visual and audio channel hints in the fragment metadata so scanner and recovery code can compare evidence families.

 The goal is not to make every single frame self-sufficient.
-The goal is to create enough independent observations that @lss/reader can reconstruct the same signed envelope after ordinary media damage.
+The goal is to create enough independent observations that carrier scanners can recover the same signed envelope after ordinary media damage.

 Package boundary

-@lss/embedder should not decide whether an action is allowed.
-It receives fragment data derived from @lss/protocol output and plans carrier output.
-Signature verification, expiry checks, issuer policy, and action policy belong before or around resolver handoff, not inside the embedder.
+Neither @lss/embedder nor @lss/carrier should decide whether an action is allowed.
+They receive fragment or carrier text derived from @lss/protocol output and produce or scan media observations.
+Signature verification, expiry checks, issuer policy, and action policy belong before or around resolver handoff, not inside carrier code.